-- Black and White population in United States have similar incidence of BPH, but earlier development of symptoms manifest more among Blacks.
+- Black and White population in the United States have a similar incidence of BPH, but earlier development of symptoms manifest more among Blacks.

-- Blacks in United States was also reported to have higher prevalence of adenomatous hyperplasia as compared to Blacks on the African continent.
+- Blacks in the United States were also reported to have a higher prevalence of adenomatous hyperplasia as compared to Blacks on the African continent.

-- Native Chinese and Japanese have lower prevalence of BPH as compared to White population.
+- Native Chinese and Japanese have a lower prevalence of BPH as compared to the White population.

 Less Serious Manifestation